-Your University, The UWI is ranked by the Times Higher Education to be among the best 1.5% of universities in the world.
-This achievement was predicated on implementation of our Triple "A" Strategic Plan 2017-2022.
+In 2021 The UWI was ranked by the Times Higher Education among the best 1.5% of universities in the world.
+This achievement was based on our successful implementation of our Triple "A" Strategic Plan 2017-2022.
 The three pillars of Access, Agility and Alignment: increasing access to our courses and programmes as well as to our technical expertise, demonstrating agility in our response to challenges such as the pandemic, and alignment with strategic partners including our Governments to meet their specific needs, guided us in affirming The UWI's reputation at the global level.

-The next phase of our strategic plan will focus on generating revenue, on strengthening our global reach, and on infusing even more technology into our learning and other processes.
+The current phase of our strategic plan 2022-2027 will focus on generating revenue, on strengthening our global reach, and on infusing even more technology into our learning and other processes.
 It promises to be an exciting phase for us all and the team looks forward to sharing this journey with you.